-A first aid kit is on every “dorm essentials” list and we recommend packing your own for a college-bound kid rather than buying a pre-made one off the shelf.
-This list, from a pharmacist and mom, has everything, and we mean EVERYTHING, they’ll need.
+A first aid kit is on every “dorm essentials” list, and we recommend packing your own for a college-bound kid rather than buying a pre-made one off the shelf.
+From a pharmacist and mom, this list has everything they’ll need, and we mean EVERYTHING.

-The pharmacist in me made up a First Aid Kit and supply list for my son which I will put in a plastic box for him to take to the dorm.
+The pharmacist in me made up a First Aid Kit and supply list for my son, which I will put in a plastic box for him to take to the dorm.
 It seems like a ton of stuff, but our son will be 11 hours from home.
-I will also include a sheet of instructions of what to take/use for what ailment and how to do so safely.
+I will also include instructions on what to take/use for what ailment and how to do so safely.

 Acetaminophen — fever/pain